alekszkovacs/UmbraAnonymityAnalysis/README.md

 # Umbra Anonymity Analysis

-This repository is dedicated to analyse user behaviour in the Umbra stealth address scheme.
+This repository is dedicated to analyse user behaviour in the Umbra stealth address scheme.\
+You can access our paper with [István András Seres](https://istvanseres.web.elte.hu/) about the results [here](https://arxiv.org/pdf/2308.01703.pdf).

 ## Download and install dependencies